Skip to main content

 What to Watch Next

-The GDPval benchmark is a milestone.
-GPT‑5’s finish — winning or tying ~40% of professional tasks — signals we’re no longer in the realm of futuristic speculation: AI is already doing work that looks like what many professionals do.
-But we are not yet in the era where AI is professionals.
+The GDPval benchmark marks a milestone in AI development.
+GPT-5's performance, winning or tying approximately 40% of professional tasks, signals we're no longer in the realm of futuristic speculation: AI is already doing work that resembles what many professionals do.
+However, we are not yet in the era where AI replaces professionals entirely.

 What did you think?